Who Is Peter James?

 I have a huge love of animals.
-Current headcount includes Phoebe, an elderly German Shepherd with a gorgeous temperament, unless you are unfortunate enough to have been born as a rabbit or a burglar… Oscar, a rescue Labrador/something cross who was found abandoned on the streets of Havant, Spook, a young labradoodle who is very bouncy and tries her very best to please, Cosmo, a grey cat who has the dogs well under his control and even comes on walks with us.
+Current headcount includes Oscar, a rescue Labrador/something cross who was found abandoned on the streets of Havant, Spook, a young labradoodle who is very bouncy and tries her very best to please, Cosmo, a grey cat who has the dogs well under his control and even comes on walks with us.
 Six hens, including two that we reared from pre-fertilised eggs after the original hens went broody, and one that we adopted from a friend, called Betsy, who is a real character and gives us great eggs!
 We have recently added five gorgeous alpacas to our expanding zoo, they are such inquisitive animals and we just love them!
 Then there is a selection of small furries and fish… indoor tropical fish and some huge carp outside in the lake.

 I lived for 10 years in a very haunted Georgian manor house, near Ditchling, Sussex.
 It was converted from a monastery built on the site of Roman ruins, and had the ghost of a Centurion, a monk, a baby and a nasty, man-hating grey lady!
 Then moved to a group of converted farm buildings on a historic site outside Lewes, which were occupied by a whole bunch of ghosts of victims of the Battle of Lewes, but they were politely evicted.
 My Sussex home is now a Victorian rectory and so far ghost-free, as is my apartment in Notting Hill, London, on the site of a former cinema.
 No spectral screenings yet during the night, but always hoping...